 - Go to Admin -> Property -> Custom Definitions -> Custom Dimensions.

-- Create two new custom dimensions with meaningful names, for example Visit_hour and Time_period.
+- Create two new custom dimensions with meaningful names, for example, Visit_hour and Time_period.
 Define the scope of the dimension as “Session”.
-We are defining the scope as session because we want to know the hour of every visitor’s session.
+We are defining the scope as a session because we want to know the hour of every visitor’s session.

 - Create custom dimension in Universal Analytics

 - Pass the custom dimension value for Visit_hour from the website using custom tracking

 var dimensionValue = new Date().getHours(); ga ('set', 'dimension5', dimensionValue); ga ('send', 'pageview');

 - Create a CSV with two columns using the naming conventions provided by Google Analytics.
 For Visit_hour the dimension name is ga:dimension4 and for Time_period its ga:dimension5

 - The first column of the Visit_hour dimension will contain the value from 0 to 23 as the hours of the day.
 The second column is the Time_period of the day.
 For example, if the hour of the day is between 6 AM to 12 PM, then the Time_period is considered as Morning

 - You can download the dataset for this use case from here.
 Change the CSV header with the header names given in GA.